laruence/yaf/README.md

 ```

 ### application.ini
-application.ini is the application config file
+`application.ini` is the application config file
 ```ini
 [product]
 ;CONSTANTS is supported
 application.directory = APPLICATION_PATH "/application/"
 ```
-alternatively, you can use a PHP array instead:
+Alternatively, you can use a PHP array instead:
 ```php
 <?php
 $config = array(